DECO-3500/Five_Fingers/Readme.md

 ### 2. Discovery Page

-- Users can browse posts from other travelers and share their own travel experiences.

 	- Posts are displayed in a grid layout; users can like, comment on posts, and filter content based on tags such as "Following," "Nearby," and "Explore."

 	- Users can post their own travel content, sharing pictures and text.